gniewomir/betting-rec-task/docs/ADD-race-conditions.md

 ## Solution

 ### Assumptions
-* We do solve stated problem in context of possibility of multiple concurrent updates regarding ONE CUSTOMER.
+* We do solve stated problem of possibility of multiple concurrent requests in context of ONE CUSTOMER.
-* If in doubt fail - when it comes to financial operations, not doing potentially wrong thing, and allowing customer service to handle potential problems manualy is much safer than alternatives - we do not consider retries
+* If in doubt fail - when it comes to financial operations, not doing potentially wrong thing, and allowing customer service to handle potential problems manually is much safer than alternatives - we do not consider retries
-* We do want to keep our business logic in the unit-testable code - not in only integration/e2e testable database
+* We do want to keep our business logic in the code and avoid moving it to the database, which makes it harder to test, iterate over and maintain.
 * We do not want to be limited when it comes to how complex logic will be run before any financial operation - which might i.e. require external api call
-  * This means, that we do not want to enclose whole business process in transaction
+  * This means, that we *do not* want to enclose whole business process in transaction
     * As this have potential to create long-running transactions
+      * any transaction open for the duration of external http call can be considered long-running
       * long-running transactions + pessimistic locking or SERIALIZABLE transactions = exponentially more problems to deal with
-  * This means, that we want to run only final update in transaction - not whole business process preceeding it
+  * This means, that we want to run only final update in transaction - not whole business process preceding it
     * This means, that we need a way to ensure our update is not based on stale data
       * This means, that optimistic locking is a way to go
-        * But, as i.e. placing a bet requires multiple update operations (i.e. adding a bet, updating account balance, adding an audit trail?) update itself still needs to be atomic
+        * But, as i.e. placing a bet requires multiple write operations (i.e. adding a bet, updating account balance, adding an audit trail?) update itself still needs to be atomic
           * So:
+            * final update wrapped in transaction to preserve atomicity of operation
             * optimistic locking to prevent updates based on a stale data
             * random uuid as version - as integer ids create additional edge cases
             * business process do not have to be wrapped in transaction
-            * final update wrapped in transaction to preserve atomicity of operation
             * default isolation level (read commited) should be sufficient considering we depend on version field, which produces result similar to SERIALIZABLE transactions.

 Example illustrating concept